• Skip to primary navigation

 Instructions

-• Preheat oven to 350°F. Lightly coat a 3-quart casserole dish or 9x13 pan with butter or spray with cooking spray.
+• Preheat oven to 375°F. Lightly coat a 3-quart casserole dish or 9x13 pan with butter or spray with cooking spray.

-• Cook macaroni according to package directions, adding 2 minutes to the maximum time listed on the package.
+• Cook macaroni in unsalted water according to package directions, adding 2 minutes to the maximum time listed on the package (I usually aim for 12 minutes).
 Drain; stir butter into macaroni until butter is melted.

-8 oz. elbow macaroni, 2 tablespoon salted butter
+2 cups elbow macaroni, 2 tablespoon unsalted butter

-• While macaroni is boiling, shred both cheese blocks using a box grater.
-Combine shredded cheese until evenly mix, then set aside about half of shredded cheese mixture for later.
+• While macaroni is boiling, shred cheese blocks using a box grater or food processor.
+Combine shredded cheese varieties until evenly mixed.

 • In a large bowl, whisk together mascarpone and evaporated milk until smooth (there may still be some lumps, which are okay).